 Many of the materials and components used to produce our watches are procured from a limited number of suppliers, hence the performance of our Watches Business may be strongly influenced by changes in the terms and conditions or other agreements we have with those suppliers.

-(3) The Business Environment of the Electronic Devices Business
+(3) Business Environment of the Electronic Devices Business

-The performance of the Electronic Devices Business is influenced by demand trends for digital cameras and other goods inside and outside of Japan.
+The performance of the Electronic Devices Business is influenced by demand trends for electronic devices and other goods inside and outside of Japan.
 Given the severe price competition and fast development and mass production of new technologies in this business, any delays by our company in meeting changes in the market environment could strongly influence our performance.

 (4) Country Risks of Manufacturing Bases Overseas